Skip to main content Skip to footer

 These awards honour those who embody our Trust values and go the extra mile to improve the lives of our patients, their families and one another.
 Below, you’ll find the categories that showcase the very best of UHNM.

-This award is open to all colleagues - individuals or teams, working in clinical or non – clinical roles.
+Eligibility: This award is open to all colleagues – individuals or teams, working in clinical or non-clinical roles.

-This award is open to all colleagues - individuals or teams, working in clinical or non – clinical roles.
+Eligibility: This award is open to all colleagues – individuals or teams, working in clinical or non-clinical roles.

-This award is open to all colleagues - individuals or teams, working in clinical or non – clinical roles.
+Eligibility: This award is open to all colleagues – individuals or teams, working in clinical or non-clinical roles.

 They take pride in achieving high standards, driving innovation, and continually striving to do better.
 Whether through exceptional leadership, clinical expertise or service delivery, their work sets a benchmark for excellence and inspires others across the organisation.

-This award is open to all colleagues - individuals or teams, working in clinical or non – clinical roles.
+Eligibility: This award is open to all colleagues – individuals or teams, working in clinical or non-clinical roles.

 This award celebrates those who demonstrate true humility and dedication, whose efforts may not always be seen, but whose influence is felt every day.

-This award is open to all colleagues - individuals or teams, working in clinical or non – clinical roles.
+Eligibility: This award is open to all colleagues – individuals or teams, working in clinical or non-clinical roles.

-This award if for an individual who consistently supports, uplifts, and empowers their colleagues.
+Purpose: This award celebrates an individual who consistently supports, uplifts, and empowers their colleagues.
 They go beyond their own responsibilities to offer guidance, encouragement and assistance, helping others to thrive and succeed within their team and the wider NHS community.

 Whether during challenging times or daily routines, they foster a positive, respectful, and collaborative atmosphere.
 Their actions strengthen team spirit and contribute significantly to colleagues’ wellbeing and success.

-This award is open to both clinical and non – clinical teams.
+Eligibility: This award is open to both clinical and non-clinical teams.

 UHNM's People’s Choice Award celebrates exceptional patient, family and community impact.